Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 The first line of the class constructor (`__init__` ) must remain unchanged.
 It calls the superclass constructor, passing the full filename and the success message.

+On the second line, specify the parameter names.
+The superclass uses these names when displaying a test case to the learner.

-On the second line, specify the number of random test cases your exercise should generate.
+On the third line, specify the number of random test cases your exercise should generate.
 Random test cases are not required but are highly encouraged — they are simple to create and add robustness to the testing strategy.

-The next several lines are all optional constraints that can be added to an exercise.
-Each of these constraints is covered in more detail on the next page.

 Finally, define a list of fixed test cases.
 Each test case is itself a list of arguments.
 The stub code below includes 5 empty test cases as placeholders, but you may use more or fewer.
 Insert arguments into each test case placeholder.